alttch/pulr/README.md

 Before the output, any data part can be transformed: converted, divided, multiplied, rounded and so on.

-The data can be output as plain text or as nd-json.
+The data can be outputted as plain text or as nd-json.

 ```shell
 pulr -F modbus.yml -L